At Gamification Nation, An offers gamification design services, gamification membership communities, and online learning programmes.

 The first question we’ve got for you is this.
 You trained as a neuroscientist before coming into L&D. Could you tell us a little bit about how gamification helps the brain learn?

 The way our brain makes sense of information is that we need stimulus in our brain to make connections, and the connections are what make us remember information.
-Stimulus can come from games.
+The stimulus can come from games.

 If you have the ideal state for learning, you’re somewhere between alert and relaxed.
 If you’re in game-playing mode, you’re usually in that relaxed/alert state where you’re open to taking in new stimuli, and you’re also open to building new connections.